 - Memorial English as Second Language (ESL), Association for New Canadians (ANC) and the Office of Immigration and Multiculturalism provide conversation partner programs and free English language courses, where you can meet other newcomers and make new friends beyond the classroom.

-- Internationalization Office offers regular coffee club, discussion group, excellent programs such as Professional Skills Development Program (PSDP), the MUN Mentors Program, assistance in on and off campus employment.
+- Memorial's Internationalization Office offers regular coffee club, discussion groups and excellent programs such as Professional Skills Development Program (PSDP), the MUN Mentors Program.
+It also provides assistance in on and off campus employment.

-- Student Life offers such as the leadership programs, career development services, experiential learning opportunities, etc.
+- Student Life offers leadership programs, career development services, experiential learning opportunities and more.

-- Volunteering helps international students demonstrate and develop essential skills and gain valuable work experience.
+- Volunteering helps international students demonstrate and develop essential skills while gaining valuable work experience.